Snitkin-Lab-Umich/pubQCD/README.md

 # pubQCD - Public datasets Quality Control and Contamination Detection workflow

-pubQCD is a quality control pipeline for datasets downloaded from public database implemented in Snakemake.
+pubQCD is a quality control pipeline for datasets downloaded from public database implemented in Snakemake that takes either raw fastqs or assemblies as input.

+If you downloaded assemblies, click [here](README_assemblies.md), otherwise, continue reading the instructions on how to process raw reads. **You do not need to download the fastqs as the pipeline does it for you.**

 ### Summary